Sertorian War: The 74 BC campaigns

 The war during the year 74 BC is poorly documented.
 During the winter Metellus, who was wintering in Gaul, received two legions in reinforcements When the campaigning season started he marched across the Pyrenees and joined Pompey.
 They concentrated their efforts on the lands of the Celtiberians and the Vaccaei.
 Overall, however, it seems that Sertorius' position was somewhat eroded.
 According to Frontinus Metellus even got lucky during that particular year.

-Metellus wanted to keep his troops in order so he had announced he had intelligence of an enemy ambush.
-He ordered that no-one should break ranks and leave the standards.
-He only did this to keep his troops disciplined, yet he happened to meet with an actual ambush.
-His soldiers dealt with it calmly, since they were expecting it.

 Pompey had less luck when he tried to take Palentia.
 He was besieging the city when Sertorius turned up.
 Pompey did not stay to fight, but retreated before Sertorius could engage.
 From that moment on Pompey operated more closely to Metellus, each remaining close enough to support the other should the need arise.

-Perpenna circumvented the Romans operating in the interior and marched to the Iberian west coast where he took the city of Portus Cale.
+Perperna circumvented the Romans operating in the interior and marched to the Iberian west coast where he took the city of Portus Cale.

 After rebuilding the walls of Palentia Sertorius suddenly marched east into the Ebro valley.
 He surprised the Romans besieging the fortress town of Calgurris, killing some 3000 of them.

 The Senate sent an admiral called Antonius with a fleet to wage a naval campaign against Sertorius' naval and coastal forces.
 Antonius tried to raise the siege of Emporion, but made little progress against the stalwart Sertorian besiegers.
 Eventually, Antonius was recalled as his fleet was needed elsewhere.

 At the end of the campaigning season of 74 BC Pompey took his army into the Roman Province in southern Gaul where the local governor, Fronteius, had laid on stores for Pompey and his forces.
 Pompey used the winter to write urgent letters to his followers and the Senate in Rome.
 The letter to the Senate has been preserved in the works of Sallust.